Normal Range of ACE Test

 Important Word Explanations

-- ACE (Angiotensin-Converting Enzyme): An enzyme involved in regulating blood pressure and inflammation.
+ACE (Angiotensin-Converting Enzyme): An enzyme involved in blood pressure control and immune activity.

-- Reference Range: The normal expected value for a test used to interpret results.
+Reference range: The expected normal range used to interpret test results.

-- Serum: The liquid component of blood after clotting, used in many laboratory tests.
+Serum: The liquid portion of blood used for many laboratory tests.

 ~END~